 The Warrensburg Office of Legal Aid coordinates the West Central Missouri Volunteer Attorney Project (WCMVAP) serving Benton, Camden, Carroll, Cass, Henry, Hickory, Johnson, Lafayette, Morgan, Pettis, Ray, St. Clair and Saline counties.
 Co-sponsored by the Johnson County Bar, this program provides representation to clients in a wide range of legal matters.
 More than 30 area attorneys have accepted referrals through this program.

-Low Income Taxpayer Clinic Attorney Panel – This project provides pro bono assistance to low income taxpayers in resolving their controversies with the IRS.
+LOW INCOME TAXPAYER CLINIC ATTORNEY PANEL – This project offers pro bono assistance to low income taxpayers in resolving their controversies with the IRS.
 Our project director screens the cases and then passes them on to the volunteer attorneys.
 Often, a problem with the IRS is the most frightening issue a low-income taxpayer has faced.
 Attorneys help with issues such as getting levies released from social security benefits, submitting Offers in Compromise to settle the IRS debt, or assisting victims of domestic violence in obtaining Innocent Spouse relief from a joint tax debt with their batterer.

-Pro Bono Program for Bankruptcy Litigation – Offers legal representation to eligible clients who have been sued in an adverse action in response to their bankruptcy filing.
-A specially trained panel of 22 attorneys has signed on to provide volunteer services in this area.
+PRO BONO PROGRAM FOR BANKRUPTCY LITIGATION – Offers legal representation to eligible clients who have been sued in an adverse action in response to their bankruptcy filing.
+The cases provide an excellent opportunity for litigators and for those wanting court room experience.

-Pro Se Dissolution of Marriage Clinics – Through the project participants receive step-by-step classroom instruction on how to represent themselves in obtaining dissolutions of marriage.
+PRO SE DISSOLUTION OF MARRIAGE CLINICS – Through the project participants receive step-by-step classroom instruction on how to represent themselves in obtaining their dissolution of marriage.
 To be eligible, participants must meet financial guidelines, are not in dispute with spouse regarding child custody and own no real property to be divided.

-Transactional Law Project – Created as a joint effort of The BRIDGES Project of the Municipal Correctional Institution of Kansas City (MCI), the Kansas City Metropolitan Bar Association (KCMBA) and Legal Aid of Western Missouri’s Volunteer Attorney Project (VAP) the Transactional Law Project offers free legal assistance to qualified non-profit agencies that serve persons who are homeless or persons with diagnosable mental health issues.
+TRANSACTIONAL LAW PROJECT – The Transactional Law Project provides free legal assistance to qualified non-profit agencies that serve persons who are homeless or persons with diagnosable mental health issues.
 Some of these organizations are distracted from their mission by legal problems that the organizations themselves face.
 The project is designed to strengthen these service-providing organizations by solving their legal needs (so organizations can focus on their clients’ needs).
 Legal services offered include: incorporation as not-for-profit, contract review/negotiations, regulatory compliance and other business law matters.